-Think of this blueberry lemon bundt cake as that breezy shift dress you reach for every summer – a no-fail classic that’s always just right for any occasion.
+Think of this blueberry lemon bundt cake as that breezy shift dress you reach for every summer – a no-fail classic bundt cake that’s perfect for any occasion.
 Bursting with brilliant blueberries, this effortless cake is buttery and golden with a nice crumb.
 For a bright finish, add a drizzle of sweet and tangy lemon glaze.

-I imagine this bundt would be wonderful with mixed berries as well, and if you feel so inclined to serve up slices with scoops of homemade vanilla ice cream or dollops of whipped cream, I’d never stand in your way.
+I love serving this cake with sweet summer berries, and if you feel so inclined to serve up slices with scoops of homemade vanilla ice cream or dollops of whipped cream, I’d never stand in your way!
 Also: I must confess that I indulged in a leftover slice with my coffee this morning and found it to be quite breakfast-worthy.
 Here’s to cake!

 - 2 1/2 cups flour